Stocks rise as investors focus on earnings; Boeing drops

 The broader market has mostly cheered financial results, with earnings season still in the early stages.
 About 15% of companies in the S&P 500 have reported third-quarter results so far, according to FactSet.

-Technology companies and banks led the early rally.
+Technology companies and banks led the rally, adding to the market’s gains after a two-week winning streak.

 Chipmakers, many of which are highly reliant on China for business, made some of the strongest gains.
-Nvidia rose 1.8% and Micron rose 1.7%.
+Nvidia rose 2.6% and Micron added 3.4%.
+Apple rose 1.8%

 Banks benefited from a solid rise in bond yields.
 Citigroup rose 2.2%.

-Utilities and real estate companies lagged the market as investors shifted their money from safe-play sectors toward holdings with more growth potential.
+Materials and utilities stocks lagged the market as investors shifted their money from safe-play sectors toward holdings with more growth potential.

 EARNINGS AHEAD: Monday marks a relatively quiet start to a week full of key corporate earnings.
 McDonald’s, the world’s biggest burger chain, will report its latest results on Tuesday along with shipping bellwether United Parcel Service.